cnti-testcatalog/testsuite/INSTALL.md

 - Create a Conformance configuration file called `cnf-confromance.yml` under the your CNF folder (eg. `cnfs/my_ipsec_cnf/cnf-conformance.yml`)
   - See example config (See [latest example in repo](https://github.com/cncf/cnf-conformance/blob/master/cnf-conformance.example.yml)):
     - Optionally, copy the example configuration file, [`cnf-conformance-example.yml`](https://github.com/cncf/cnf-conformance/blob/master/cnf-conformance.example.yml), and modify appropriately
-- Setup your CNF for testing and deploy it to the cluster by running `crystal src/cnf-conformance.cr cnf_setup cnf-path=path_to_your/cnf_folder`
+- Setup your CNF for testing and deploy it to the cluster by running `cnf-conformance cnf_setup cnf-path=path_to_your/cnf_folder`
     - _NOTE: if you do not want to automatically deploy the using the helm chart defined in the configuration then you MUST pass `deploy_with_chart=false` to the `cnf_setup` command._